How to Change New Mexico LLC Address | A Step-by-Step Guide

 • Articles of Domestication: The filing fee for Articles of Domestication with the New Mexico Secretary of State is $50.00 for conversion.

-• Dissolving your New Mexico LLC: The fee for filing the New Mexico Articles of Dissolution with the New Mexico Secretary of State is $50.
+• Dissolution of New Mexico LLC: The fee for filing the New Mexico Articles of Dissolution with the New Mexico Secretary of State is $50.

 Confirm the Change